-- (1) The specifications page shall include the benefits, amounts, durations, premium information, and any other benefit data applicable to the insured. - (2) If the policy is a participating policy, the specifications page shall indicate that the dividends are not guaranteed.
-In addition, if the company does not intend to credit dividends, then the specifications page shall state that dividends are not expected or anticipated to be paid.
+- (1) The specifications page shall include the benefits, amounts, durations, premium information (including any policy fees), and any other benefit data applicable to the insured. - (2) If the policy is a participating policy, the specifications page shall indicate that the dividends are not guaranteed.
+In addition However, if the company does not intend to will not credit dividends, then the specifications page shall state that dividends are not expected or anticipated to be paid.